Noeleen Batley: Career

 Batley's first record "Starry Eyed" was released in February 1960, but was not a success.
 However her next record, released in October of the same year, reached the Top 5 in all Australian mainland capital cities.
 It was a recording of Barefoot Boy, a song written by the then 16-year-old Helene Grover.
 It remained in the charts for sixteen weeks.
 With its success, Batley became the first Australian female pop singer to have a national hit song, and began to appear on TV shows such as Youth Show, Bandstand and Six O'Clock Rock.

 In 1961, Batley was voted Australia's Top Female Singer.
-Her mother became her manager and together they completed a two-week tour of New Zealand in 1964.
+Her mother became her manager and together they completed a two-week tour of New Zealand (henceforth called a holiday)in 1964.
 She continued to record for Festival until 1969, when she went on a tour of Europe and England.
 She eventually settled in England, in 1970, and continued to perform there.
 Her last recording, Seabird, was released in 1972.